Category intelligence brief

 Commercial robots, scoped for fast market reading.

-Delivery robots, warehouse automation, hospitality service bots, and other robots built for business operations.
+Delivery robots, warehouse automation, and hospitality service bots — robots built for business and commercial operations.
 This route is designed to move from fast inventory scan to deeper technical and buyer guidance without turning the page into a wall of undifferentiated content.

 Tracked robots